braingeneers/braingeneerspy/README.md

 pip install "braingeneers[all]"
 ```

-Please note that macOS users may need to wrap the GitHub URL in quotes if they encounter issues during installation, as shown in the examples above.

 ## Committing Changes to the Repo

 To make changes and publish them on GitHub, please refer to the [CONTRIBUTING.md](https://github.com/braingeneers/braingeneerspy/blob/development/.github/CONTRIBUTING.md) file for up-to-date guidelines.